-Among the many technological innovations that Ernie Ball Music Man has brought forth in our 30+ years making instruments, one of the most important is the development of our patented Silent Circuit.
-Put simply, the Silent Circuit is the answer to the long standing problem of 60-cycle hum created by single coil pickups.
-In order to facilitate clearer tones for guitarists without unwanted noise coming through the amp due to single coil hum, our master luthier and instrument electronics wizard Dudley Gimpel helped us to develop an idea to create a system that eliminated this hum altogether.
+Among the many technological innovations that Ernie Ball Music Man has brought forth in our 30 plus years making instruments, one of the most important is the development of our patented silent circuit.
+Put simply, the silent circuit is the answer to the long-standing problem of 60-cycle hum created by single-coil pickups.
+In order to facilitate clearer tones for guitarists without unwanted noise coming through the amp due to single-coil hum, our master luthier and instrument electronics wizard Dudley Gimpel helped develop an idea to create a system that eliminated this hum altogether.

 How did the idea for the Silent Circuit come about?